Digitally Integrated Manufacturing Environment Laboratory

 For decades, CAD software in use by design engineers have hardly changed.
 Tools such as extrude - revolve - loft and other modeling features allow us to build fairly complex 3D designs.
 What-if we could completely change the way we model 3D products - research algorithms that allow computers to assist humans in the design of products.
 Instead of humans instructing computers on what to do - could a more collaborative approach of augmenting human creativity be possible through computing tools.

 Dr. Starly obtained his bachelor's degree in Mechanical Engineering from the University of Kerala, India.
 He immediately continued on to graduate school, completing his Ph.D. in Mechanical Engineering, with a focus on bio-additive manufacturing processes.
-His career path has led him to an Assistant Professor at the University of Oklahoma, School of Industrial Engineering where he focused much of his work on Additive Manufacturing, Reverse Engineering and Engineered Living Tissue Biofabrication.
-In 2013, he moved to North Carolina State University, to lead a program in digital manufacturing technologies, where digital models of both products and processes drive innovation in manufacturing.
-He is among the world-wide experts in Tissue Scaffold Fabrication and 3D bioprinting, His new interest is in Software Defined Manufacturing Machines.
-He invites you to stop by his office and hear about his goals and how you can be part of the program.
+His career path has led him to an Assistant Professor at the University of Oklahoma, School of Industrial Engineering and at NC State University where he focused much of his work on Additive Manufacturing, Reverse Engineering and Data Intensive Smart Manufacturing.
+In 2022, he moved to Arizona State University, to lead the School of Manufacturing Systems & Networks, one of the Ira A. Fulton Schools of Engineering at Arizona State University.
+He is among the world-wide experts in Smart Manufacturing through digitally enabled manufacturing.
+He invites you to learn more about the lab' activities and encourage your to read our research papers and project pages to help understand our work.

 DIME's lab vision is to empower manufacturing science researchers, engineers and educators to utilize data to improve the productivity, reliability and sustainability of manufacturing systems.
 These manufacturing systems span traditional computer numerical control (CNC), additive manufacturing systems and advanced biomedical manufacturing systems.
 We believe newer automation processes, particularly intelligent machines and cyber-physical manufacturing systems in manufacturing and design will lead to the next generation of personalized consumer and healthcare products.
 We intend to demonstrate a pilot to showcase automated data streams from machines into a manufacturing cyberinfrastructure, democratizing access to storage, computing and virtualization resources, federating data sharing from disparate manufacturing environments, while fostering the growth and innovation in the manufacturing research and technology community.